SmartTokenLabs/TokenScript/doc/design_paper.md

 Actions are things that can be done to an asset.

-Regarding the financial properties of an asset, typical actions are transfer, sell, buy, collateralise, combine (e.g. in the case of cross-collateralisation), insure, auction and testify (obtain a signature of someone in order to satisfy certain trading requirements).
+Regarding the financial properties of an asset, typical actions are transfer, sell, buy, collateralise, combine (e.g. in the case of cross-collateralization), insure, auction and testify (obtain a signature of someone in order to satisfy certain trading requirements).

-The other actions depends much on the utility properties of an asset, however, varies from one type of asset to another.
+The other actions depend much on the utility properties of an asset, however, this varies from one type of asset to another.
 AirBNB token, for example, would allow a user to open the smart-lock of their AirBNB room at the time it is reserved for.
-That's probably all the utility you can get from AirBNB token, but game assets, for example, can be equiped, unequiped, transmuted, transmogrified, enchanted, disenchanted, cursed, purged, socketed, unsocketed, broken-down, recycled, consecrated...
+That's probably all the utility you can get from the AirBNB token, but game assets, for example, can be equipped, unequipped, transmuted, transmogrified, enchanted, disenchanted, cursed, purged, socketed, unsocketed, broken-down, recycled, consecrated...
 Imagination is the limit.

 Let's start with fungible tokens, as they are somewhat simpler.
 In the following screen mock-up, the actions are: "Pay anyone", "Request Payment", "Convert to USD".